Endoman123/pathplanner/README.md

-# Motion Profile Generator
+# Pathplanner
-Generate Motion Profiles to follow with a Talon SRX.
+A UI for Jaci's Pathfinder.
+Generate trajectories for your robot to follow.

 This is a program originally based off of Vannaka's Motion Profile Generator.